hansel-3/COMP30830-Project-Group3/generative_ai/Hansel's_Generative_AI_Document.md

 InfoWindow content is rendered asynchronously in relation to the rest of the code.
 Even when the popup shows, its content is not guaranteed to exist in the DOM.
 Attaching a "domready" listener to the infoWindow waits for the DOM of the popup to exist before executing the code within its block.

 ## 4. Search Function Implementation
-I initially created the stations list to simply be a scrollable list of all the stations on the map.
-I realised it may also be quite beneficial to have a search function which filters through the list based on user input.
-However, I was unsure of how to track live user input in this way.
+The stations list was initially created to simply be a scrollable list of all the stations on the map.
+I realised it may also be quite beneficial to include a search function which filters through the list based on user input.
+However, tracking live user input in this way was not something I was familiar with.

 **Prompt:** I have a long list of items and want users to be able to type the item they are looking for into a search bar.
 In javascript, what can I use to track user input?
 **Response:**